Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

-In Fig. 3 (b) we plot the renormalized velocity $\eta V/(\Delta\rho gD_{0} ^{2})$ as a function of the renormalized thickness $h/D_{0}$, using all the data in Fig. 3 (a): since Eq. (\ref{eq1a}) can be expressed as $\eta V/(\Delta\rho gD_{0}^{2})\sim h/D_{0}$, the data described by Eq. (\ref{eq1a}) should collapse onto a master curve on this plot.
-This is what we observe in Fig. 3 (b): the data for $h<D_{0}$ (all the data except for open squares and diamonds), which well satisfy $h<<R$ (note $D_{0}<<R)$, collapse well on the master curve.
+In Fig. 3 (a), we plot the renormalized velocity $\eta V/(\Delta\rho gD_{0}^{2})$ as a function of the renormalized thickness $h/D_{0}$, in the light of Eq. (\ref{eq1b}), using all the data in Fig. 2, where the data described by Eq. (\ref{eq1a}) should collapse onto a master curve on this plot.
+This is what we observe in Fig. 3 (a): all the data in Fig. 2 (except the dataset with $h\gtrsim D_{0}$) collapse well on a master curve.

 However, the agreement is not perfect.
-As a result of numerical fitting, we find that the collapsed data, i.e., all the data in Fig. 3 except for open squares and diamonds, are well described by the following expression
+As a result of numerical fitting, we find that the collapsed data are well described by the following expression